BIDDINGTON'S SHOPPING & GALLERY BIDDINGTON'S

 Colonia has beaches--but no beach scene.
 Colonia has restaurants--but no lines.
 Colonia has brand-name hotels--but also traditional posadas with thick stone walls and silent patios.
 Colonia has a yacht club--but no helicopters.
 Crowds gather only to admire the sunset or to watch a beautiful bridal party leave the Iglesia Matriz.

-In the center of town, several vendors offer motorbike, bicycle and cart rentals.
+In the center of town and near the exit from the ferry terminal, several vendors offer motorbike, bicycle, cart and car rentals.
 Using these means of transport, the visitor can explore the stone streets of the historic town and venture further afield along the "rambla" coastal road in the direction of the recently opened Sheraton resort.

 Downtown Colonia